-Approximately 2,500 residential co-op members participate in our Rate 11 load control program as a way for Corn Belt to maintain low energy costs from our power supplier.
+Approximately 1,900 residential co-op members participate in our Rate 11 load control program as a way for Corn Belt Energy to maintain low energy costs from our power supplier during the summer months (June - September).
 This program is at capacity and we are not accepting additional enrollments at this time.

 Rate 11 members can now be notified of summer interrupts via text message and email!
 Simply provide your cell phone number(s) and your cell phone carrier (AT&T, Verizon, Sprint, etc.) and we'll add you to our notification list.
 We will send out email and text message alerts a few hours before scheduled interrupts for those who have opted to receive these notifications.
 Make sure your cell phone is enabled to receive texts and that you check your email account's spam folder.
 Notify us if you switch cell phone carriers so you can continue receiving text alerts.

-Cooperative members on Rate 11 allow Corn Belt Energy to interrupt power to their meter during a few electric peak periods from June 1 through September 30 each year so the cooperative can avoid paying expensive demand charges from our power supplier.
+Cooperative members on Rate 11 allow Corn Belt Energy to interrupt power to their meter during a few electric peak periods from June 1 through September 30 so the cooperative can help keep member rates stable.
 In exchange for allowing us to manage peak load, Rate 11 members receive a lower energy rate.
-Interruptions typically occur on hot weekday afternoons as we try to anticipate the highest usage period of each month.
-This almost always occurs in the late afternoon/early evening on hot summer days as our residential members increase their air conditioning usage.
-Interrupts will not last longer than 3 hours nor will they run later than 7:00 PM.
+Interruptions typically occur in the afternoon on hot summer days as our residential members increase their air conditioning usage.
+Interrupts will not last longer than 4 hours.
 Rate 11 interrupts will not occur on holidays or weekends.
+Under the program, Corn Belt Energy can interrupt power from June 1 through September 30 up to 10 times per season.

 Members currently on Rate 11 may opt-out at any time, but they will no longer receive the discounted electric rate and they are not allowed to opt back into the program.